The Son (2022 film)

-The Son is a 2022 drama film directed by Florian Zeller from a screenplay written by himself and Christopher Hampton.
+The Son is a 2022 drama film directed by Florian Zeller from a screenplay written by Zeller and Christopher Hampton.
 It is based on Zeller's 2018 stage play.
 The film stars Hugh Jackman, Laura Dern, Vanessa Kirby, Zen McGrath, Hugh Quarshie, and Anthony Hopkins.

 The Son had its world premiere at the 79th Venice International Film Festival on 7 September 2022, and was released for a one-week limited theatrical release in New York City and Los Angeles on 25 November 2022, before a wide release in the United States on 20 January 2023 by Sony Pictures Classics.
-The film received generally negative reviews from critics, though Jackman's performance received praise.
-At the 80th Golden Globe Awards and 27th Satellite Awards, Jackman was nominated for Best Actor in a Motion Picture – Drama.
+The film received mixed reviews from critics, though Jackman's performance received praise.
+At the 80th Golden Globe Awards and 27th Satellite Awards, Jackman was nominated for Best Actor.

 Plot

 Peter Miller is recently married to his second wife, Beth, and is raising their newborn son Theo.
 His ex-wife, Kate, unexpectedly shows up and says their 17-year-old son, Nicholas, is depressed and has dropped out of school.

 Although Peter barely knows Nicholas, he agrees to house him.
 Peter also has a terrible relationship with his own father, Anthony, who was cruel and often absent from Peter's life.
 However, Peter has moved on from his childhood trauma and hopes to be a good father to Nicholas.

 Despite trying to bond with Nicholas, Peter refuses to acknowledge that he has deeply wounded him by cheating on Kate.
 When Nicholas attempts suicide and is placed in an in-patient treatment facility, Peter belatedly grasps his responsibility for the situation.

 A week later, Peter and Kate bring Nicholas home after feeling sympathetic to his pleas that he regrets the decisions that led to the facility.
 Once back home, Nicholas makes tea for his parents and happily talks about seeing a movie as a family.
-As he leaves to shower and his parents discuss how things seem better, Nicholas shoots himself dead.
-Traumatized by his son’s suicide, years later Peter fantasizes about what Nicholas' life could have been like if he had lived.
-Beth comforts him while he expresses guilt and remorse, and blames himself for the tragedy.
+As he leaves to shower and his parents discuss how things seem better, Nicholas fatally shoots himself.
+Three years later, a guilt-ridden Peter fantasises about what Nicholas' life could have been like if he had lived.
+Blaming himself for Nicholas’ death, Peter breaks down emotionally as Beth comforts him.